Effects of intertube dipole-dipole interactions in nearly integrable one-dimensional $^{162}$Dy gases: Summary and outlook

 We systematically studied the effects of the intertube DDI in recent experiments with arrays of nearly integrable 1D dipolar Bose gases of $^{162}$Dy atoms.
 The leading-order effect of the intertube DDI is accounted for by treating it as a self-consistent modification to the 1D confining potentials, both during the state preparation and during the rapidity measurements.
 Our results suggest that this correction changes only marginally the prediction for the measured rapidity distribution.
-The rapidity distributions obtained by adding the intertube DDI correction are very close to those obtained in its absence because of the nearly perfect cancellation of the effect of the intertube DDI in the initial state with that of the effect of it during the expansion.
-In the former, it leads to a narrowing of the distributions, while in the latter it leads to a broadening, and those two effects are coincidentally nearly identical in our setup.
-We also found that the intertube DDI slightly cools the 1D gases by causing an effective antitapping effect.
+The rapidity distributions obtained by adding the intertube DDI correction are very close to those obtained in its absence because of the nearly perfect cancellation of the effect of the intertube DDI in the initial state with that during the expansion.
+In the former it leads to a narrowing of the distributions, while in the latter it leads to a broadening, and those two effects are coincidentally nearly identical in our setup.
+We also found that the intertube DDI slightly cools the 1D gases by generating an effective antitrap.
 The cooling is more pronounced in the tubes with lower atomic filling lying away from the center of the 2D array of 1D gases.

 Having found that the disagreements between the simulations and the experimental results in Ref.~\cite{li_zhang_23} are unlikely to be related to the intertube DDI, we strongly suspect that they are the result of nonthermal effects (due to the near-integrability of the 1D gases) after the tubes decouple.
-In future work, we plan to explore how to better model the decoupling process near integrability, as well as how to model the final stage of the loading process without the assumption that each 1D gas is in thermal equilibrium at a fixed entropy.
+In future work, we plan to explore how to better model the decoupling of the tubes into independent 1D gases.
+There is no reason for all the tubes to decouple at the same lattice depth $U^*_{\rm 2D}$, and different decoupling depths depending on the filling and location of the tubes may result in a distribution of temperatures at decoupling.
+Since we found our modeling to be sensitive to the temperature $T^*_{\rm 2D}$ at decoupling, accounting for a distribution of temperatures $T^*_{\rm 2D}$ should provide a better description of the experiments.
+Also, after decoupling, the 1D gases are nearly integrable, so we will explore descriptions of the ensuing adiabatic processes that take place in the experiments without assuming that each 1D gas is in thermal equilibrium throughout those processes.